 • Students who have transfer credits for English and Mathematics courses required for the curriculum major.
-(If students switch to a major requiring additional English and/or mathematics courses for which they do not have transfer credits, they must take the placement test to determine appropriate proficiency level.)
+(If students switch to a major requiring additional English and/or mathematics courses for which they do not have transfer credits, they may need to must take the placement test to determine appropriate proficiency level.)